ga-curriculum/ejs/the-locals-object/README.md

 </html>
 ```

-Refresh the page in the browser again and you should see the "Welcome to the home page, friend!" text.
+Refresh the page in the browser again, and you should see the "Welcome to the home page, friend!" text.

 Next, let's pass an example array of objects representing an inventory of items.
-Note, we'll also change the value of `msg`:
+Note we'll also change the value of `msg`:

 ```javascript
 // server.js